Doctor of Philosophy in Journalism and Mass Communications

 The School provides up to six semesters of financial support for Ph.D. students.
 The generous support package includes:

-- Newly admitted students will receive up to $1,000 in moving expenses.
+· Newly admitted students will receive a $1,000 new student award.

-Contact Associate Dean Hyunjin Seo (mailto:hseo@ku.edu) and Graduate Program Coordinator Jammie Johnson (jamjohn@ku.edu) for more information or to express interest in the Ph.D. program.
+Contact Associate Dean Mugur Geana (geanam@ku.edu) and Graduate Program Coordinator Jammie Johnson (jamjohn@ku.edu) for more information or to express interest in the Ph.D. program.

 Admission Deadline.
 For fall admission, the deadline for materials is December 1.

-The William Allen White School of Journalism and Mass Communications offers the Ph.D. degree, beginning fall 2012.
-The school has a solid reputation based in the profession and our faculty study issues and uses of real-world media communications.
+The William Allen White School of Journalism and Mass Communications has offered a Ph.D. degree since fall 2012.
+The school has a solid reputation in the field, and our faculty study issues and uses of real-world media communications that advance the discipline and impact audiences at local, regional, national, and international levels.
 We seek junior colleagues who share those interests.

 Our Ph.D. program is small and, therefore, selective.
 We admit 4 to 6 students per year to ensure close work with the faculty.
 We expect our students’ scholarly and research interests to intersect with those of our faculty.